-About a year ago as I was shopping for a .308 AR platform when one of my buddies over at Pilot Mountain Arms mentioned to me that I should look into the 300 Blackout.
-Being an AR-15 fan – but at that time not a big AR-15 variant fan – I was skeptical.
-Like a good Gun Guy I started doing my research.
-A year later (plus or minus) I decided to and built my first 300 BLK.
+About a year ago, as I was shopping for a .308 AR platform.
+One of my buddies over at Pilot Mountain Arms mentioned to me that I should look into the 300 Blackout.
+Being an AR-15 fan (though at that time not a big AR-15 variant fan), I was skeptical.
+Like a good Gun and Gear Guy, I started doing my research.
+A year later (plus or minus a couple of months), I decided to and built my first 300 BLK.

 The 300 BLK is a variant AR-15 cartridge.
-It essentially consists of the same bullet as a .308 (actually 7.62) in a slightly modified 5.56 cartridge.
-Also known as the 7.62 x 35mm.
+Essentially, it consists of the same bullet as a .308 (actually 7.62) in a slightly modified 5.56 cartridge.
+This is, also known as the 7.62 x 35mm.
 It was originally designed by Advance Armament Corporation to achieve ballistics similar to the 7.62x39mm (round used in AK 47).
-One of the desired goals was to have a round that could go super and sub sonic while maintain consistent performance.
-The later has been an issue particularly with sub-sonic rounds.
+One of the desired goals was to have a round that could go super and sub-sonic while maintaining consistent performance.
+The latter has been an issue though, particularly with sub-sonic rounds.
 It is an effective round out to about 300 yards.
-The 300 BLK is becoming a popular cartridge for hunting wild hogs and even deer.
+The 300 BLK is becoming a popular cartridge for hunting wild hogs and deer.

-The initial goals of this build (always have build goals, even if they are as simple as “I need a cheap hunting rifle”) were:
+Always have build goals, even if they are as simple as “I need a cheap hunting rifle”.
+The initial goals of this build were to:

 As I alluded to above, I always go into a gun build with goals.
-With the extensive “choices” available during any gun build, absence of goals typical ends in:
+With the extensive “choices” available during any gun build, the absence of goals typically ends in:

-Similar to the old carpentry saying, “measure twice, cut once”, having goals and doing your component research will lead to fewer gun build mistakes.
+Similar to the old carpentry saying, “measure twice, cut once”, having goals and doing your component research will lead to fewer mistakes.

-After some online parts hunting and research, I decided on a build based on:
+After some online parts hunting and research, I decided the build would be based on:

 - Upper/Lower – Aero Precision.
 I like Aero Precision uppers and lowers.
-They are no frills, but very consistent and solid, while at a good price point.
+They are no frills, but are very consistent and solid.
+They are, also, at a good price point.
 I had an AP black lower, so I purchased an FDE (flat dessert earth) upper.

 - Barrel – Wilson Combat 16″ fluted stainless steel match grade barrel.
 This was one of the new vendors I wanted to try out.
 I had heard mixed things about Wilson’s barrels, but some people I trusted recommended them.